1910-1919 Timeline of Allen County, Indiana

 1918 - First three-color traffic light installed in New York City.
 From 1910 to 1919: Era of industry Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.

 Storms and cold caused four days of “unprecedented suffering,” according to The News-Sentinel, and it could have been worse if the city's fuel supplies hadn't been replenished by the arrival of 20 rail cars of coal on the morning of Jan.
 16. Copied from The cold old days published February 2, 2019 in The Journal Gazette newspaper.
+See The lowest temperature ever recorded in Fort Wayne, Indiana was -24 °F which occurred on January 12, 1918.

 Wikimedia Commons image